crystallabs/crysterm/CRYSTAL-WISHLIST.md

 ```

 This functionality appears to exist in a limited form.
-There is not a macro or keyword named `default`, but one can repeat the variable name:
+There is not a macro or keyword named `undefined`, but one can repeat the variable name:

 ```
   def initialize(@var = @var)